Chinese Americans: California gold rush and railroad construction

-But the Chinese workers don't seem to like to communicate with workers from other ethnic groups.
-They have their own "community", with their own chefs and accountants.
-Chinese workers were responsible for their own board and ate a diet that included imported Chinese staples, such as dried shellfish, fish, fruits, vegetables, and seaweed, as well as locally sourced rice, pork, poultry, and tea.
-They recount that Chinese railroad workers bathed daily, changing into clean clothes after work, and preferred to build their own dugouts and stone shelters rather than use company-provided tents.
+However, Chinese workers had their own "community", with their own chefs and accountants.
+They arranged their own board, including imported Chinese staples, such as dried shellfish, fish, fruits, vegetables, and seaweed, as well as local products.
+Observers recount that these railroad workers bathed daily, changing into clean clothes after work, and preferred to build their own dugouts and stone shelters rather than use company-provided tents.
 The Chinese railroad workers, it is recounted, kept to themselves and, other than gambling, enjoyed few vices.

 Chinese laborers built the majority of the difficult route through the Sierra Nevada mountains and across Nevada.
-Some Chinese also died during the construction of the railroad due to the heat of Nevada's summers and cold winters.
-In June 1867, the company wanted to make up for the lost progress due to the bad winter weather, and the management wanted to increase the workers' working hours.
-This caused the Chinese workers to strike.
-The strikers exhibited remarkable organization and discipline.
-The workers were spread out over several miles of the line in numerous camps, but they managed to communicate closely with one another and coordinate the work stoppage.
-Finally the company gave in and raised their wages slightly to keep them working.
+Some died in the heat of Nevada's summers and cold winters.
+In June 1867, to make up for the progress lost in the winter weather, the management decided to increase working hours.
+Chinese workers did not like this and organized a strike.
+Although they were spread out over several miles of the line in numerous camps, they communicated closely and coordinated a work stoppage.
+In the end, the company raised their wages, but only slightly.

-By 1870, the U.S. Census recorded 63,199 Chinese in the United States, and by 1890, this number had increased to 126,778.
-Even though the Chinese have made great contributions to railway construction, it is still difficult for them to obtain citizenship.
-Even in 1871, a white supremacist mob attacked Los Angeles' Chinatown and killed nineteen Chinese residents.
+The 1870 U.S. Census recorded 63,199 Chinese in the United States, and by 1890, the number had increased to 126,778.
+It was still difficult to obtain citizenship.
+In 1871, a white supremacist mob attacked Los Angeles' Chinatown and killed nineteen Chinese residents.
 Those lynched and shot likely included former railroad workers.
-And with the enactment of the Chinese Exclusion Act in 1882, more Chinese were forced to leave the United States.
+The 1882 Chinese Exclusion Act forced more Chinese to leave the United States.